tzuchiangshen/msp430_code/fabooh/readme.md

 Fabooh assumes a unix or unix-like shell environment (cygwin).
 Makefiles drive the build process.
-It assumes that the msp430-gcc toolchain and mspdebug is in your path.
+It assumes that the msp430-gcc toolchain and mspdebug are in your path.
 If you have a copy of naken430utils, it will use that to compute cycle counts of your resulting asm code.
+Some of the samples use re2c and lemon, which are language development tools.

 The directory tree mirrors what is required to run inside the Energia build system.
-(Energia is not needed to use fabooh).
-However, I'm trying to provide the ability to use fabooh as a target platform along side the standard Energia framework.
+(note: Energia is not needed to use fabooh).
+However, it is provided so 'fabooh' can be used as a target platform right along side the standard Energia framework.
-This might be useful for people who don't want to run command line make builds
+This might be useful for people who don't want to run command line builds using makefiles.

-* examples/ - where you find sample code for fabooh grouped in categories
+* examples/ - where you find sample code for fabooh, grouped in categories
 * msp430/cores/fabooh/ - contains the fabooh framework header files
 * msp430/cores/fabooh/drivers/ - contains peripheral drivers, things like serial, spi, led, lcd
-* msp430/variants/ - these are the "boards" pin mapping for each chip and board supported
+* msp430/variants/ - this is where each supported chip and board's pin mapping are found

 To build all examples:
 <pre>
  $ make clean all
 </pre>

-To build and install the blink example using the defaults (msp430g2553):
+To build and install an individual example using the default (msp430g2553) chip:
 <pre>
  $ cd examples/basic
  $ make clean all install